magento/devdocs/src/cloud/project/new-relic.md

 An account can have only one person assigned to the Owner role.
 If you must change the account owner, assign the Admin role to the current Owner, then assign the Owner role to another user.
 See [Update the account owner] in the New Relic documentation for instructions.

 {:.bs-callout-tip}
 Before assigning the Owner role to a user, verify that the user exists on the New Relic account for {{site.data.var.ece}}.
-If you need to add the user to that account and an existing account Owner or Admin cannot help, any Magento user with access to the [Magento Partnership Owner Account][3] for New Relic can add users on behalf of the customer.
+If you need to add the user to that account and an existing account Owner or Admin cannot help, any Magento user with access to the [Magento Partnership Owner Account] for New Relic can add users on behalf of the customer.

 We recommend adding at least one Admin user to your New Relic account to manage all access, integrations, and tool usage. {{site.data.var.ece}} Project Owners and Admin users can add and remove users from the New Relic account.

 {:.procedure}
 To add a user:

-1. Using your License Owner New Relic credentials, [log in to New Relic][5].
+1. Using your License Owner New Relic credentials, [log in to New Relic][New Relic login].

 1. From the [account dropdown] menu, select **Account settings** > **Account** > **Users and roles**.